Human response to disasters

-The study of how humans respond to disasters is a phenomenon one can study by examining diverse source documents created and preserved throughout human history thus far.
-In ancient times, disasters were seen through the lens of supernormal explanations.
+Human response to disasters has been studied through source materials documenting how individuals and societies have interpreted and reacted to catastrophic events.
+In many ancient times, disasters were often seen through the lens of supernormal explanations.

-The term "disaster myth" has been created to describe the belief that people will behave in a groundless, uncontrolled, and even extreme manner outside of normal and accepted social standards despite evidence that proponents state proves otherwise.
+The term disaster myth refers to common beliefs that disasters typically cause widespread panic, irrational behavior, and social breakdown, despite research that often disputes these assumptions.
 Proponents of the term further state that people will only act irrationally in the direst of circumstances when terrible danger is imminent and no avenue of escape appears available.
 They argue that these disaster myths have a negative impact when they cause people, officials, and disaster-relief organizations to make detrimental or incorrect disaster planning and response decisions.